We’re sure Jorge and Mirta Milito – a ordinary married couple who lived in Buenos Aires, Argentina – were exceptionally proud of their two sons.

 Diego is perhaps the better-known of the two, having made a name for himself with Argentinian side Racing Club – the club his entire family supported – before lighting up La Liga with Real Zaragoza, where his goal-scoring exploits eventually earned him a move to Serie A giants Inter Milan.

 Of course, he’d go onto become the linchpin of Jose Mourinho’s terrific treble-winning side in 2010, winning the Man of the Match award in the Champions League final as his two goals sunk Bayern Munich.

 Then there was Gabriel, his little brother.

-Unlike his goal-hungry sibling who was a centre-forward, he chose to become a central-defender.
+Unlike his goal-hungry sibling who was a centre-forward, he became a central-defender.

 He also started out at Independiente – the bitter cross-city rivals of Racing – before joining his brother at Zaragoza, where they played alongside one another for 18 months before Gabi moved to Barcelona.

-At this time, Mourinho’s Inter revolution was the talk of European football, while Barcelona were changing the face of the game under guide of Guardiola.
+At this time, Mourinho’s Inter revolution was the talk of European football, while Barcelona were changing the face of the game under Guardiola.

 And meet they did.

 In the 2009/2010 season, Barca – the reigning European champions – were drawn with Inter in Group F of the competition and narrowly came out on top.